Primary frequency regulation in power grids with on-off loads: chattering, limit cycles and convergence to optimality: On-off loads

 \subsection{Chattering}

 A possibility when discontinuous systems are involved, is the occurrence of infinitely many switches within some finite time, a phenomenon known as chattering (e.g. \cite{goebel2012hybrid}).
-Such behavior \icl{is not} acceptable in practical implementations and should be avoided.
+Such behavior {is not} acceptable in practical implementations and should be avoided.

-Chattering may occur in controllable loads, as shown in simulations in Section \ref{Simulation}.
-The reason of such behavior is that {the} frequency derivative might change sign when passing a discontinuity, making the vector field to point towards the discontinuity and hence \icl{the} frequency to stay at that particular value.
-For instance, when $0 < {M_j} \dot{\omega}_j < \bar{d}_j$ at some time instant where ${\omega_j = \overline{\omega}_j}$ then $ \dot{\omega}_j < 0$ when \ak{a switch from off to on occurs} which in turn cause frequency to decrease.
-This change in derivative sign will cause an infinite number of switches within some finite time, resulting \icl{in} the aforementioned chattering behavior.
+Chattering may occur in controllable loads, as shown in simulations in Section \ref{Simulation}. \ak{Such behavior may occur when \ic{the component of the vector field that gives $\dot \omega_j$ for some bus $j$, changes sign when $\omega_j$ is on either side of a point of discontinuity $\overline{\omega}_j$ or $\underline{\omega}_j$, such that the vector field when $\omega_j$ is on either side of this point is pointing towards this point.}} For \ka{example}, when $0 < M_j \dot{\omega}_j < \bar{d}_j$ at some time \ic{instance} where ${\omega_j = \overline{\omega}_j}$, then $ \dot{\omega}_j < 0$ when {a switch from off to on occurs,} which in turn \ic{causes the} frequency to decrease.
+This change in derivative sign will cause an infinite number of switches within some finite time, resulting {in} the aforementioned chattering behavior.